BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/doc/k6-setup-automation.md

 - create list of test users
   - keycloak local users
   - with preset password
-- output list of the objects created and info needed for k6 test config
+- printout a list of the objects created and info needed for k6 test config
+- also output oc param files to apply directly with k6 openshift templates